os-js/manual.os-js.org/src/v3/tutorial/gui/README.md

 # GUI Tutorial

-This turorial goes over how to create reactive UIs using components.
+This tutorial goes over how to create reactive UIs using components.

 ## Usage